Herbs For Liver: Burdock Root, Lemon Balm, Turmeric

-Most of the liver-specific herbs in acupuncture/Chinese-Medicine are used as foods/seasonings and are known to have a bitter taste that is stimulating to the liver and bile production.
-Since these herbs and plants are often eaten as food, they are generally considered safe.
-However, please consult a naturopathic doctor trained in Chinese medicine if you are using foods/herbs as medicine (especially daily and/or in high doses).
-If you have any active liver disease, gall bladder disease, or bile duct issues, these herbs may cause an unsafe reaction with your health condition and medication.
+Most of the herbs for liver in acupuncture/Chinese-Medicine are used as foods/seasonings and are known to have a bitter taste that is stimulating to the liver and bile production.
+Since these plant based medicines are often eaten as food, they are generally considered safe.
+However, please consult a naturopathic doctor trained in Chinese medicine if you are using foods as medicine (especially daily and/or in high doses).
+If you have any active liver disease, gall bladder disease, or bile duct issues, these herbs for liver may cause an unsafe reaction with your health condition and medication.

 Burdock Root (Arctium Lappa):

 Dosage: At least 1 tbsp per cup of water

 Acts on: Liver, skin, kidneys, gall bladder, and mucous membranes